Coolbreeze151/Coolbreeze151/README.md

 <!--Intro start-->
 - 🔭 I’m currently working on **AWS, Terraform, Serverless, Docker, Kubernetes, Postgres**

-- 🌱 I’m currently learning **to implement end to end MLOps on CLoud Services**
+- 🌱 I’m currently learning **to implement end to end MLOps on Cloud Services**

 - ☁️ I've keen interest in cloud computing.
 So,I'm learning **GCP, Azure on top of AWS**